 Centre has developed partnerships/pathway opportunities with both the Peabody College of Vanderbilt University and with the University of Louisville that will enable qualified students to enroll in a master’s degree program with initial certification in either elementary or secondary education.
-Students who are interested in either of the partnerships should seek advice from Education Program Faculty and attend informational sessions provided by the partner institution.
+Students who are interested in either of the partnerships should seek advice from Centre’s education program faculty and attend informational sessions provided by the partner institution.

-Centre College graduates will apply for admission to the MAT program for Summer or Fall.
-Application deadlines are March 1st for Summer or June 1st for Fall admission.
-Centre College graduates who have completed the appropriate prerequisites and who are selected for admission, will complete the MAT in one year (three semesters) for a total of 30-34 graduate credit hours.
-Centre College graduates may choose to apply for Spring admission (October 1st application deadline), but the program will require one and one/half years to complete (four semesters).
+Centre College graduates will apply for admission to the M.A.T. program for summer or fall.
+Application deadlines are March 1 for summer or June 1 for fall admission.
+Centre College graduates who have completed the appropriate prerequisites and who are selected for admission, will complete the M.A.T. in one year (three semesters) for a total of 30-34 graduate credit hours.
+Centre College graduates may choose to apply for spring admission (October 1 application deadline), but the program will require one and one-half years to complete (four semesters).

 Early Elementary Education (grades P-5) and